Steven Ball

 Margaret Haselgrove - Adelaide-based writer/director and producer since the 1980s.
 Independent films include the partly-dramatized feature documentary Patterns (1986), and self-funded experimental film Replay (1998).
 Also several political and community docos & dramas while resident filmmaker at Co Media (community media production house) in the late ‘80s to early ‘90s.
 Currently (2023) developing an arthouse feature.
 (Note supplied by Margaret Haselgrove)

 Emma Hough Hobbs NEW - A Flinders graduate, Hobbs is a young animator with a number of shorts behind her, such as the charming On Film (2022).
-She is currently in production on her debut feature Lesbian Space Princess (2024).
+Her debut feature (co-directed with Leela Varghese) Lesbian Space Princess was released in 2024.
 (Note by Bill Mousoulis)

 Sophie Hyde - One of Adelaide's most visible indie cum mainstream directors currently, Hyde started making short films and documentaries in 2005, and has made a couple of features in recent years such as 52 Tuesdays (2013) and Animals (2019).
 (Note by Bill Mousoulis)